 Contested Guardianship Cases in New York

 Guardianship proceedings are commenced by the filing of a petition with the Court.
 The contents of the petition is set forth in New York Mental Hygiene Law (MHL) Section 81.08.
 Among other items, the petition must include information regarding an alleged incapacitated person’s (AIP) functional level and his ability to take care of his activities of daily living.
-Guardianship petitions need to provide the Court with the basics of the AIP’s circumstances and the prima facie case for the appointment of a Guardian for personal needs and property management.
+As a New York City contested guardianship lawyer can explain, guardianship petitions need to provide the Court with the basics of the AIP’s circumstances and the prima facie case for the appointment of a Guardian for personal needs and property management.
 MHL Section 81.02(b) provides that a Court needs to have clear and convincing evidence to determine that a person is incapacitated.

 In many cases the need for the appointment of a Guardian is clear and without dispute.
 For example, a person may suffer from dementia or a serious illness or accident and be totally dependent upon his family or friends for all daily activities such as feeding and personal hygiene.
 In these cases there may also be no dispute as to whom should be appointed as Guardian such as an AIP’s spouse or other close family member or friend.

-However, I have represented clients where there are major disputes in the Guardianship case.
+However, as a contested guardianship lawyer in New York City, I have represented clients where there are major disputes in the Guardianship case.
 These controversies have many different aspects.
 The following is a list of some of the most commonly contested Guardianship areas that I have encountered:

 (a) Disputes Regarding Incapacity - sometimes the AIP opposes the